-Safe formula preparation is important because powdered infant formula is not sterile and can occasionally contain bacteria that may cause serious illness in infants.
-Proper handwashing, correct water preparation, safe bottle cleaning, and appropriate storage practices help reduce infection risk.
-The Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) provide evidence-based guidelines for preparing formula safely, especially for newborns and medically vulnerable infants.
+Safe formula preparation is important because powdered infant formula is not sterile.
+Following proper handwashing, safe water preparation, bottle cleaning, and storage guidelines helps reduce the risk of germs and supports your babyโs health and safety.
+The Centers for Disease Control and Prevention and World Health Organization provide evidence-based recommendations for preparing infant formula safely, especially for newborns and medically vulnerable infants.

 Feeding a baby involves more than choosing breast milk or formula.